Loupine/GonZolasRun-LudumDare-Game/README.md

 # Project 2, Ludum Dare Entry:

-A 2D and 3D game created for the Ludum Dare compo.
+A 2D game created using Godot Engine for the Ludum Dare Compo.
 Also created for Project 2 in CS315.

-## Third Party Assets
+## Assets

+- Player, enemy, coin, chest, and tile sprites were all made by myself using [Piskel](https://www.piskelapp.com/)

+- Music made using a TripleOscillator and a Kicker in [LMMS](https://lmms.io/)

 ## Project Report: